Dezento/Bootstrap-Dynamic-Menu/README.md

 # Bootstrap-Dynamic-Menu
-Solves problem of setting your menu items active when using dynamic pages.
+Solves problem of setting your menu items active when including dynamic pages to a website.

 # Usage: